Why Cross-Border E-Commerce Needs IP Infrastructure Architecture

 ``` ┌──────────────────────────────────────────────┐ │ IP Management Center (Ops Team) │ ├───────────┬───────────┬───────────┬───────────┤ │ US Region │ UK Region │ JP Region │ SEA Region │ │ 20 IPs │ 10 IPs │ 10 IPs │ 15 IPs │ │ 3-4 ISPs │ 2-3 ISPs │ 2-3 ISPs │ 4-5 ISPs │ ├───────────┼───────────┼───────────┼───────────┤ │ Store 1-20 │ Store21-30 │ Store31-40 │ Store41-55 │ └───────────┴───────────┴───────────┴───────────┘ ```

-Key Elements of Enterprise Architecture:
+Key Elements of Enterprise Infrastructure:

 1. IP Resource Pool Management